RagedUnicorn/wow-classic-gearmenu/test/manual/TC-SV-02-upgrade-from-previous-release.md

 - Fields introduced after v2.7.0 are present at their defaults:
   `enableFallbackToBaseItem = false`, `lastNotifiedVersion = ""`
-- `GearMenuConfiguration.profiles` is created and holds **exactly one** entry named `Default`, seeded by `EnsureDefaultProfile()` as a snapshot of the shipped configuration defaults (re-seeded on every login so it always matches the running version) — **not** a snapshot of the imported v2.7.0 values.
-Save/Rename/Delete refuse to touch it (see TC-PR-07)
+- `GearMenuConfiguration.profiles` is created and holds **exactly one** entry named `Default`, seeded by `EnsureDefaultProfile()` as a snapshot of the shipped configuration defaults — **not** a snapshot of the imported v2.7.0 values — and `GearMenuConfiguration.activeProfile` reads `Default`: `EnsureActiveProfile()` adopted it (no other profile exists) and mirrored the imported v2.7.0 values into it, so the Profiles page shows "Default (active)" with the two imported gearbars.
+Rename/Delete refuse to touch it (see TC-PR-07)
 - `addonVersion` in the file is bumped to the new release version

 ## Notes